Review: Edifier G2000 – a versatile set of gaming speakers

 So should you buy the Edifier G2000 Gaming Speakers?

-Now, $110 is a little bit on the expensive side for speakers of this caliber.
+Now, $110 is a little bit expensive for speakers of this caliber.
 While I’d really like to see these speakers somewhere closer to the $80-$90 range, I don’t think $110 is insane for the features that you get with the G2000.

-Not only do you get a set of gaming speakers that you can set up at your desk, but you also get a versatile set of speakers that can connect to a multitude of devices and deliver great sound all with the push of a button.
+Not only do you get a set of gaming speakers that you can set up at your desk, but you also get a versatile set of speakers that can connect to many devices and deliver great sound with the push of a button.

 - Review: Mavix M7 – a gaming chair that combines style with comfort and quality